Locations we serve

 The UK famously used to be the jurisdiction of choice for defamation cases and earned the reputation of being the worlds libel tourism capital, allowing defamation to be heard here even where there was a tenuous link.
 This was addressed under the Defamation Act 2013 with the enactment of section 9.
 This is something that claimants with a global reputation will need to consider when dealing with any defamatory statements.

-If you have been defamed and want to make a claim when not resident in the Uk, click below for a free initial consultation with one of our expert Reputation & Privacy solicitors.
+If you have been defamed and want to make a claim when not resident in the UK, click below for a free initial consultation with one of our expert Reputation & Privacy solicitors.

-BOOK MY FREE CONSULTATION
+BOOK CONSULTATION

 Who can make a defamation claim in the UK if they are not resident here?